 About

-The draftsmanship in my drawings oscillate between intricate detailing and cartoonish flatness, both mimicking and upending the real-world materiality of the subjects I choose.
-For instance, stark oil stick marks overlay sections of carefully composed figures rendered with multiple layers of colored pencils.
-In other areas, graphite lends drawings of birds and engines a cold, metallic edge, while a combination of materials can impart a warm patina to recurring motifs including orbs, rainbows, and patterned landscapes.
+The draftsmanship in my work oscillates between intricate detail and cartoonish flatness, simultaneously paying homage to—while destabilizing—the real-world materiality of my subjects.
+Stark oil stick marks cut across carefully composed figures rendered in layers of colored pencil, while graphite lends drawings of animals and oddities a cold, metallic edge.
+Elsewhere, layered materials impart a warm patina to recurring motifs such as orbs, rainbows, and patterned landscapes.
+Each work carries a sense of isolation—not so much as a problem to be solved, but as a state that allows clarity to surface.

-Once the composition is set, I print an ultraviolet “ghost” image onto canvas as a guide for the final piece.
-I then work on top of the print with graphite, colored pencils, oil, and pastels.
-I like to think of the canvas’s bumps as tactile ‘pixels,’ providing a surface that both supports and challenges the final mark-making process.
-I leave select areas in their UV print form, exposing a colorful but disquieting background laced with a sense of dreamy unease.
-This multi-step approach opens space for me to manipulate volume, acuity, and stillness within the piece.
-My hope is that form and content poetically mingle, as I share the weary, yet meditative space I fall into while making them.
+Once the composition is set, I print an ultraviolet “ghost” image onto canvas as a guide for the final work.
+I then draw over the print using graphite, colored pencil, oil, and pastel.
+I think of the canvas’s surface texture as tactile “pixels,” simultaneously supporting and resisting the application of pencils, in particular.
+Select areas are left in their original UV-printed form, revealing a vivid yet disquieting background laced with dreamy unrest, where the printed ink seeps so deeply into the canvas that it seems to slip beyond the viewer’s space.
+This multi-step progression allows me to manipulate volume, acuity, and stillness within each piece.
+Even as my methods shift across media, drawing remains the anchor.
+My hope is that form and content mingle poetically, inviting the viewer to enter the wary yet meditative space I drift into while making them.

 Andy Kaufman’s (1949-1984) imagination was formed by the television experience.
 As a child he believed a camera was in his bedroom wall, and enacted his first programming.
 As a performer, he recognized the disorienting nature of the medium, and used it to play at the intersection of reality, falsehood, and entertainment.